Calculating Health care Costs in Retirement

 Importance Of Knowing Required Coverage and Health care Costs In Retirement

 Employee Benefit Research Institute studies predict that in the years to come there will be a major deficit in terms of the money retirees require to afford rising health care costs and the income benefits that they have available to them to pay these mandatory expenses.
 Calculating your health care costs prior to retirement will allow adequate time for you to adjust your budget and save for expenses that will be obligatory to you in your later years.

-Accurately calculating healthcare costs in retirement does not have to be one of the most difficult future costs to measure.
+Accurately calculating these costs in retirement does not have to be one of the most difficult future costs to measure.
 The average life expectancy for a retired 65 year old male is 19 years (84) and 23 years for a female (86), which might be a good starting point in calculating health care costs in retirement.
 However, many other factors will play a major role in the amount of income needed to afford medical expenses in retirement.
 If one simply uses life expectancy to calculate their health care costs in retirement serious shortfalls are highly likely.

 In addition to life expectancy one must also consider age, gender, height, weight, education, personal medical history, family medical history, exercise, diet, lifestyle, general health status, insurance premiums and out-of-pocket expenses.
 With all of these contributing factors required to accurately calculate health care costs in retirement you can imagine the complicated algorithm and the likelihood for error.
 Furthermore, one must consider medical advances and predictions for longer life expectancies.
 It can all get very complicated, however, it is essential in formulating a useful financial plan for your retirement.

 Where Does Medicare Come Into Play for Medical Care?